robertwahler/repo_manager/README.markdown

 Development Environment
 -----------------------

-Repoman was originally cloned from [BasicApp](http://github.com/robertwahler/BasicApp).
+RepoManager was originally cloned from [BasicApp](http://github.com/robertwahler/BasicApp).

 all systems